 •Create standards that are consistent with each jurisdiction’s larger zoning framework, and/or clearly communicate how the new zoning diverges from approaches taken in other parts of Chapel Hill and Carrboro

 •Other interests as defined by members of the Rogers Road community.

-The Historic Rogers Road area of northwest Chapel Hill and northern Carrboro is a legacy community with settlement dating back to the 1700’s.
+BACKGROUND: The Historic Rogers Road area of northwest Chapel Hill and northern Carrboro is a legacy community with settlement dating back to the 1700’s.
 Extending from Homestead Road to Eubanks Road and covering about ¾ of a square mile, the historic character of the community consists of black-owned family farms and sawmills alongside surrounding forest.
 From 1972 through 2013, the Orange County Regional Landfill was sited adjacent to the Rogers Road Community, leading over time to adverse environmental and health impacts.
 The Rogers-Eubanks Neighborhood Association was established in 2007 as a community-organizing group to advocate for environmental justice and improvements to the area.

 This included the establishment of a Rogers Road Community Center.
 As a result of advocacy, the landfill was closed.
 The governments of Orange County, Carrboro, and Chapel Hill then initiated a sewer construction project, currently ongoing, with the intent of providing better public services to the community.
 In addition, the Neighborhood Association partnered with the Jackson Center on an intensive 9-month, community-first planning effort for the future of the Rogers Road community.
 The result was a compilation released in May 2016, Rogers Road: Mapping Our Community’s Future1.
 The document recommended that development should retain long-term residents, create connections with the larger community, preserve socioeconomic and cultural diversity for the future, and respect the physical/natural character of the neighborhood.